val9299/mlops-zoomcamp/02-homework-wandb/README.md

         --data_artifact "<USERNAME>/mlops-zoomcamp-wandb/NYC-Taxi:v0"
     ```
     - change ```<USERNAME>``` to run the command!
-    - In W&B UI go to Runs -> expand -> there you will see all runs with their columns, including max_depth (Q3) & MSE
+    - in W&B UI go to Runs -> expand -> there you will see all runs with their columns, including max_depth (Q3) & MSE

 - run
     ```bash